 But in 1963 their instruments, costumes, and paintings (all from the temple) were confiscated by the Four Cleanups work-team to form part of an exhibition to show the evils of superstition, and they had to stop activity.
 Daguang, criticized and then neglected, died in August 1966, soon after the beginning of the Cultural Revolution.
 After the association restored in 1978, one of their first acts was to claim back their artefacts from the Daxing Hall of Culture, but since four costumes and some other effects had been handed over to higher authorities, the Daxing county government eventually gave them 1,000 yuan in compensation.

-Like the Daoist ritual associations in Daxing, the fact that they learnt only in the 1950s from a cleric explains how it is that they take money for funerals, unlike the amateur tradition of most old village ritual associations just south.
-The association has some fine musicians, and they are very keen; the huitou leader (a post here again called liaoshi, as in Zhangziying) is Shi Huaishen (b. c1926), a respected ritual specialist.
+Like the Daoist ritual associations in Daxing, the fact that they learned only in the 1950s from a cleric explains how it was that they now took money for funerals, unlike the amateur tradition of most old village ritual associations just south.
+On our visits the association had some fine musicians, and they were very keen; the huitou leader (a post here again called liaoshi, as in Zhangziying) was Shi Huaishen (b. c1926), a respected ritual specialist.
 They were still playing instruments inherited from Daguang, such as the guanzi oboe that Lian Kui (b. c1933) was playing, and a superb yunluo frame of pitched gongs.
-They also still have a set of paintings called “the seventy-two courts” (qishier si 七十二司), resembling the more common Ten Kings.
-Though they still perform some vocal liturgy for funerals, they regret having forgotten some of the ritual pieces that Daguang taught them, like those for Raising the Coffin qiguan 起棺 and jieshi 借時 (?).
+They also still had a set of paintings called “the Seventy-two Courts” (qishier si 七十二司), resembling the more common Ten Kings.
+Though they still performed some vocal liturgy for funerals, they regretted having forgotten some of the ritual pieces that Daguang taught them, like those for Raising the Coffin qiguan 起棺 and jieshi 借時 (?).